-The Lofer Mountains are a mountain chain in the Northern Limestone Alps and are closely connected with the Leogang Mountains: both mountain chains border on each other and are sometimes also defined as subgroup.
-The two mountain chains, called “Steinberge”, are divided by the 1,202 m high Römersattel pass.
-The Lofer Mountains are a karst mountain chain and offer a wide cave system.
-The most famous is the Prax ice cave in Salzburg.
+The Lofer Mountains are located in Austria, strictly speaking in North Tyrol and Salzburg.
+They are a mountain chain in the Northern Limestone Alps, closely connected with the Leogang Mountains: Both groups border on each other and are sometimes defined as one subgroup, called Steinberge (Stone Mountains), divided only by the 1,202 m high Römersattel pass.
+As a karst mountain chain, the Lofer Mountains offer a wide cave system: The most famous is the Prax Ice Cave in Salzburg.

-Peaks: the highest mountain of the Lofer Mountains is the Grosses Ochsenhorn with 2,511 m asl.
-Further important peaks are the Grosses Reifehorn (2,480 m), the Breithorn (2,413 m), the Rothörnl (2,394 m) and the Seehorn (2,155 m).
+Peaks: The highest mountain is the Grosses Ochsenhorn with 2,511 m a.s.l. which offers several challenging climbing routes.
+Further important peaks are Mt.
+Grosses Reifehorn (2,480 m a.s.l.), Mt.
+Breithorn (2,413 m a.s.l.), Mt.
+Rothörnl (2,394 m a.s.l.) and the 2,155 m high Seehorn.

 Trails: In the Lofer Mountains, there are two fixed-rope routes as well as the Schmidt-Zabierow Mountain Hut, the only mountain hut of the Austrian Alpine Club in this mountain chain.
 Also the Nuarach High Route leads to seven peaks in the Lofer Mountains.
 Otherwise, this mountain chain is not really famous, as it is not opened up by lift facilities.
 The ascent to the peak of the Loferer Skihörndl (2,286 m a.s.l.), however, is a popular ski tour during the winter months.